 Can unmotivated employees respond to a security breach effectively?
-Such events may be infrequent, but people need muscle memory, confidence, and strategy to manage them when they emerge.
-Discipline is essential when preparing for something that may take years to arrive and days to unfold, which is why cybersecurity demands motivated humans.
+Such events are infrequent, meaning defenders rely on muscle memory when they occur.
+But preparing for something that may take years to arrive and days to unfold isn't easy, which is why security needs motivated humans.

-While inspiring employees is crucial, this doesn’t mean dishing out cash bribes and false promises.
-Organizations should look to build a security culture from the ground up and satisfy their employees’ technical appetite with genuinely engaging learning material.
-Cyber skills content that is interactive, adaptive, and fun will bring immense value, while dry eLearning will damage motivation.
+Inspiring employees is crucial then, but that doesn’t mean dishing out cash bribes.
+Instead, organizations should look to build a cybersecurity culture from the ground up, satisfying their employees’ technical appetite with engaging learning material.
+Unlike dry eLearning, which harms motivation, interactive content is fun and yields consistent results.

 Motivations for behavioral change